 From the start of 2014 until early 2016, the price difference between the average standard variable tariff and the cheapest tariff available in the market increased significantly.
 This is because the price of the cheapest tariffs fell at a much faster rate than that of the average standard variable tariff.
 The differential peaked in February 2016 at £350.
 Since then, and up to January 2017, the average SVT has continued to drop and the cheapest tariff in the market has increased, driven primarily by increases in wholesale prices.

-Between February 2017 and October 2017 the cheapest tariff in the market has fluctuated, but returned to roughly the same level.
-Over the same period the cheapest tariff offered by the six large suppliers has decreased by around 4%.
+Between February 2017 and December 2017 the cheapest tariff in the market has fluctuated, but returned to roughly the same level.
+Over the same period the cheapest tariff offered by the six large suppliers has increased by 5%, reaching £973.

-The average price of SVTs offered by the six large suppliers increased from February to October 2017, reaching £1,135.
+The average price of SVTs offered by the six large suppliers has increased since February 2017 but was stable relative to the previous three months at £1,135 in December 2017.
 These SVT increases were the first for most of these suppliers since the end of 2013.
-The differential between the average price of the SVT offered by the six large suppliers and the cheapest tariff has generally shown an increasing trend since February 2017, but was stable relative to the previous month at £308 in October.
+The differential between the average price of the SVT offered by the six large suppliers and the cheapest tariff has generally shown an increasing trend since February 2017, but was also stable relative to the previous month at £308 in December.

 For more details on the changes to SVT prices, please go to our chart Average tariff prices by supplier: Standard variable vs cheapest available tariffs (GB).